Curated Winter Trails for Every Dog in Antrim County: A Guide to Safe, Seasonal Adventures

 Ideal for: Healthy adult dogs who enjoy a good mix of exercise, exploration, and investigation.

-2. Antrim Creek Natural Area – Forest to Shore Trail
+2. Antrim Creek Natural Area – Forest to Shore Walk

 📝 Northern Paws Tip for Medium-Energy Walks: This is the perfect energy level for practicing trail manners.
 Use natural pauses to reinforce “wait” or “look.”
 Carry a thermos of warm water to encourage hydration in the cold.